 Active Record allows you to validate the state of a model before it gets written into the database.
 There are several methods that you can use to check your models and validate that an attribute value is not empty, is unique and not already in the database, follows a specific format, and many more.

-Validation is a very important issue to consider when persisting to the database, so update take it into account when running: they return false when validation fails and they didn't actually perform any operation on the database.
+Validation is a very important issue to consider when persisting to the database, so update take it into account when running: they return false when validation fails and they don't actually perform any operations on the database.
 All of these have a bang counterpart (that update!), which are stricter in that